yuxshao/learn-gamedev/Introduction to Game Development.md

 <a id="GM-defaults"></a>
 ###3.2.3 The GameMaker Defaults

-Game Maker has a bunch of options that might look relevant for our platformer, like "Uses Physics" (windows only) or "Solid" in the Object Properties window.
+Game Maker has a bunch of options that might look relevant for our platformer, like "Uses Physics" (Windows only) or "Solid" in the Object Properties window.
 One of them uses a powerful 2D physics engine, but it's overkill for our purposes.
 The other is a very naive collision system that would result in an annoying, broken platforming engine.
 It would make you sad.

 ![settings](../images/platformer/settings.png)